koyeb/koyeb-cli/docs/reference.md

                                                 If no protocol is specified, it defaults to "http".
 Supported protocols are "http" and "http2"
                                                 To delete an exposed port, prefix its number with '!', for example --port '!80'

-      --regions strings                         Add a region where the service is deployed.
+      --privileged                              Whether the service container should run in privileged mode --regions strings                         Add a region where the service is deployed.
 You can specify this flag multiple times to deploy the service in multiple regions.
                                                 To update a service and remove a region, prefix the region name with '!', for example --region '!par'
                                                 If the region is not specified on service creation, the service is deployed in fra